dariotoman/website/_pages/teaching/eco368/eco_368_reading_papers/reading_papers_slides.md

 --

-- What policy impliations do the results have?
+- What policy implications do the results have?
 - Is there a mechanism/topic that we need more research on?